 “How do we keep contributions consistent or growing year over year?
 The answer is donor retention!” tweet this

-Studies like Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase comparatively to the number of gifts a donor makes.
+Studies like the Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase compared to the number of gifts a donor makes.
 Therefore, it’s safe to assume that you’ll hold onto donors making second or subsequent gifts at higher rates than first-time donors.

 Download a free copy of our Donor Engagement & Retention Playbook:

 You may have even seen a number of the blog posts and resource guides our CauseVox team has compiled around the subject over the years.
 We focus on retention because we see these gifts as “money in the bag” for your cause.